S.-S. Chern's study of almost-complex structures on the six-sphere: Introduction

 Nevertheless, undiscouraged, Professor Chern continued his work on the main problem, and I had the privilege of corresponding with him about his further ideas in this area up through the fall of~2004.
 Unfortunately, Professor Chern passed away on December 3, 2004, before he could fully develop his further ideas.

 While I knew that Professor Chern's approach had not solved the problem, I found the identity he had discovered (via a clever and delicate moving frames calculation) to be quite interesting and felt that it deserved to be recorded and remembered.
 Unfortunately, other duties at the time delayed my collecting and clarifying my thoughts on the matter.
-Now, as the tenth anniversary of Professor Chern's passing approaches, I have been reminded of this issue and so was motivated to prepare this note about Professor Chern's idea and his main result in this area.
+Now, as the twentieth anniversary of Professor Chern's passing approaches, I have been reminded of this issue and so was motivated to prepare this note about Professor Chern's idea and his main result in this area.

 It is simple to state the result: The symmetry group of~$\Js$ preserves both a metric~$g$ and a $2$-form~$\omega$ on~$S^6$.
-LeBrun~\cite{LeBrun1987} had proved that there is no complex structure on~$S^6$ that is compatible with the metric~$g$.
-Chern's identity implies that there is no complex structure on~$S^6$ that is compatible with the $2$-form~$\omega$.
+A.~Blanchard~\cite{Blanchard1953} had proved in~1953 that there is no complex structure on~$S^6$ that is compatible with the metric~$g$. \footnote{ Unfortunately, Blanchard's result was apparently forgotten.
+It was rediscovered independently by C.~LeBrun~\cite{LeBrun1987} in~1987.} Chern's identity implies that there is no complex structure on~$S^6$ that is compatible with the $2$-form~$\omega$.

-It turns out that these two cases are quite different: The condition of compatibility with~$g$ is a system of~$12$ pointwise algebraic equations on an almost-complex structure~$J$, and, as LeBrun's analysis shows, the integrability conditions for such almost-complex structures form an involutive system whose general local solution depends on three holomorphic functions of three complex variables.
-In contrast, the condition of compatibility with~$\omega$ is a system of only~$6$ pointwise algebraic conditions on an almost-complex structure~$J$, while Chern's identity shows that the integrability conditions for such almost-complex structures do \emph{not} form an involutive system; indeed, his computation uncovers the nonvanishing torsion that proves its non-involutivity.
+It turns out that these two cases are quite different: The condition of compatibility with~$g$ is a system of~$12$ pointwise algebraic equations on an almost-complex structure~$J$.
+As Blanchard's analysis shows, the integrability conditions for such almost-complex structures are an involutive system whose general local solution depends on three holomorphic functions of three complex variables.
+In contrast, the condition of compatibility with~$\omega$ is a system of only~$6$ pointwise algebraic conditions on an almost-complex structure~$J$.
+Chern's identity shows that the integrability conditions for such almost-complex structures do \emph{not} form an involutive system; indeed, his computation uncovers the nonvanishing torsion that proves its non-involutivity.

+In this note, I explain Chern's result (see Theorem~\ref{thm: chern}) and give the proof, basically along the lines he originally proposed, but with a few simplifications that became clear in hindsight.

+Meanwhile, in~2013, N.~Daurtseva, while studying complex structures in dimension~$6$ that are compatible with the canonical $2$-form of a nearly-K\"ahler structure (a more general situation than that considered by Chern), independently re-discovered Chern's results~\cite{Daurtseva2014}, though her analysis proceeded along somewhat different lines. \footnote{I was unaware of her results in~2014 when I posted an earlier version of this note to the arXiv. }